Can you describe your creative process and how you approach creating a new piece of art?

 Relations or dualities that I've always been interested in are: the wild and the civilized; exposing and hiding; desire and disgust; pleasure and pain; visceral and rational; constricted and open; exuberancy and austerity, amongst others.

-Q: How do you want your audience to engage with your pieces?
+How do you want your audience to engage with your pieces?

+I feel like you don't really get to choose how the viewer as I prefer thinking about it rather than audience, gets to experience or relate to the work.
+And that’s really what makes art language dynamic and probably more universal than other languages and keeps it worth exploring for me.
 Cause if you have a too specific idea on how you want the viewer to engage with the piece, I believe you risk honesty and also getting stuck and not moving forward with the work that you’re doing and how it is constantly being shaped by who you are, whats happening around you, what you’re seeing, what you’re experiencing, which for me are things that dramatically affect my work.
-It’s not like you get to choose whats being cooked, unless you commit to and idea as if it would be
+It’s not like you get to choose whats being cooked, unless you commit to and idea as if it would be just business.
+Therefore the only thing I look for is hopefully a genuine response that makes any kind of sense to whoever is standing in front of it.